-- Work to increase awareness of Climate Change issues through film showings, book talks, Adult Education series and articles in various publications.
+- Work to increase awareness of Climate Change issues through film showings, book talks, and Adult Education series.

 - Complete a yearly audit of green actions in the areas of Worship, Education, Facilities and Outreach to maintain our certification as an Earth Care Congregation.

 - Participate in the Peninsula Interfaith Climate Action coalition.

 - Support and promote overtures at the Presbytery and denominational level to divest our funds from fossil fuels.
 Encourage individual divestment from financial institutions that finance Fossil Fuel infrastructure.

 - Join regional and national movements, such as the Rise For Climate Action March in September 2018, the Oily Wells March in March 2019 and the Climate Strikes in September 2019.